 The film also spends a sizable amount of time discussing the practice of burning trees for energy, which, by the way, accounted for 1 percent of total U.S. electricity generation in 2019 and is making up a smaller share of total renewable energy each year.
 While there are valid concerns associated with this form of biomass, including land used to produce these feedstocks and the emissions related to the burning of this fuel, lumping this form of energy with wind and solar technology is an oversimplification.
 The main difference between these renewable energy sources is that biomass does release GHG emissions when it is burned whereas there are zero emissions associated with power generation from solar and wind resources, but the film neglects to mention this.

-There is no silver bullet to solving climate change, which is exactly why we need to consider a wide portfolio of technologies and strategies and assess their impacts — with data and facts!
+There is no silver bullet to solving climate change.
+Mitigating the worst impacts of climate change is going to require a wide portfolio of clean energy technologies and strategies.
 We cannot simply rely on renewables to cost-effectively reduce emissions, and nuclear, geothermal, battery storage, etc. have an important role to play.
-What we do know is that we need to reduce emissions that cause climate change, and these technologies provide the best way to do that today.
+That being said, renewable energy technologies provide the best way to reduce harmful GHG emissions today.
 Misrepresenting the progress of these technologies, or intentionally lying about these technologies, will only serve to move us backward and limit emissions reductions that can be achieved today.

 The perfect feedstock for the “do nothing” movement